clam004/docker-pytorch-api/README.md

 Here we build the model API into a docker image.
 All the dependencies our model API needs will be contained inside the image and will have no conflict with other APIs or applications when we scale it.

+#### what are the spesc for the Image we want to grab from DockerHub?

 What CUDNN am I using?

 ```